-The Brooks Beast has long been a preferred choice for an Orthotic-friendly running shoe.
+The Brooks Beast has long been the preferred choice as an Orthotic-friendly running shoe.

-This stability ‘beast’ has a multi-density insole of considerable thickness, a feature which you can use to your advantage when swapping the latter with an aftermarket footbed.
+This stability ‘beast’ has a multi-density insole of considerable thickness, a feature that can be used to your advantage when swapping the latter with an aftermarket footbed.

 3) Brooks Dyad 10

 Both the Beast and Dyad share the same chunky insole with the Polyurethane base.
-Once you pull this removable sockliner out of the shoe, you’re left with enough space to place your custom-made or off-the-shelf orthoses.
+Upon removing this sockliner, you’re left with enough space to place your custom-made or off-the-shelf orthoses.

-It also helps that the Dyad comes with a wide sizing which affords that extra margin of interior space.
+It also helps that the Dyad comes with a wide sizing that creates an extra margin of interior space.
 Unlike the Beast and the Addiction, the Dyad is a neutral shoe without a firmer medial post.

 5) New Balance 1340 V3

-The 1340V3 is an assembled-in-the-US stability shoe which can also take Orthotics because of its multi-density blown foam insole.
+The 1340V3 is an ‘assembled-in-the-US’ stability shoe that can also accommodate Orthotics because of its multi-density blown foam insole.